ebu/libadm/docs/library_design.rst

 As we don't want to manually write a class for each type, named types are declared using the templated class :cpp:class:`adm::detail::NamedType`.
 This makes declaring a new named type quite simple.
-The declaration for the :cpp:class:`adm::AudioContentName` for example looks like this.
+The declaration for the :cpp:type:`adm::AudioContentName` for example looks like this.

 .. code-block:: cpp